pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 192.168.1.41
 ```

-#### Docker container for Wordpress configuration

-Having the Host IP, open [wordpress/wp-config.php](wordpress/wp-config.php) to set the  `Database hostname`.
+Open [wordpress/wp-config.php](wordpress/wp-config.php) to set the  `Database hostname`.
 For this example parameters comes from a created `.env` file copied from `.env.example`. *(this can be done automatically by using Composer package DOTENV)*

 ```php
 /** The name of the database for WordPress */